cloudmesh-community/sp20-516-251/chapter/al-google-natural-language.md

 2. Sentiment Analysis
 3. Entity Analysis

-with `analyzeEntities`, the API can extract entities (like people, places, and events) from text.
+with `analyzeEntities`, the API can extract entities (like people, places , and events) from text.
 Let's use following sentence as example:

-Indiana University Bloomington is a public research university in Bloomington, Indiana.It is the flagship institution of the Indiana University system and, with over 40,000 students, its largest university(Wikipedia)
+Indiana University Bloomington is a public research university in Bloomington , Indiana.It is the flagship institution of the Indiana University system and , with over 40,000 students, its largest university(Wikipedia)

 4. Entity Sentiment Analysis
 5. Text Classification